Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 Another visible trend is the drop in pay per mile as the distances grew longer.
-Overall, average pay per mile dropped from 54¢ in February/March to 42¢ in June.
-The total average pay per delivery was $3.49 in June, compared to $4.07 earlier.
+Overall, the average base pay per mile dropped from 54¢ in February/March to 42¢ in June.
+The average pay per delivery was $3.49 in June, compared to $4.07 earlier.

 The difference became even greater when you account for higher gas prices.

-According to the US Energy Information Administration the average price of gas in the United States for the time I delivered in February and March was $4.005 per gallon.
-The average for the time I delivered in June was $4.875/gal.
+According to the US Energy Information Administration, the average gas price in the United States for the time I delivered in February and March was $4.005 per gallon.
+The average price during my test in June was $4.875/gal.

-So while Doordash was paying 22.3% less per mile in June, gas cost 21% higher.
+So while Doordash paid 22.3% less per mile in June, gas cost 21% higher.

 That's not a good combination.

-Using those averages, I figured the cost of gas for both sets of deliveries, using the national average fuel economy of 25 miles per gallon as a basis.
+Using those averages, I calculated the gas cost for both sets of deliveries, using the national average fuel economy of 25 miles per gallon as a basis.

 In June, the 147.9 miles driven at $4.875 cost $28.84.
 Base pay was $62.75.
 That's 46% of the base pay just for gas.

-The thing about using your car is, it costs more than just gas to run your car.
-Each mile gets you closer to the next oil change, tire or timing belt replacement.
+The thing about using your car is that it costs more than just gas to run your car.
+Each mile gets you closer to the next oil change, major repair, or tire or timing belt replacement.
 Every mile driven also tends to drop the blue book value of newer cars by 10 cents or more.

-I factored in the cost of wear, tear, maintenance and lost value.
+I factored in the cost of wear, tear, maintenance, and lost value.
 For that, I used what I believe is a conservative 15 cents per mile.
-Adding that to fuel expenses, the total cost of driving earlier in 2022 was 57% of base pay.
-In June, total cost of driving was 81% of base pay.
+Adding that to fuel expenses, the total cost of driving in the earlier part of 2022 was 57% of base pay.
+In June, the total cost of driving was 81% of base pay.

-Profit per mile (what was left after total cost of driving) was 23¢/mile in February/March.
-In June it was 8¢.
+Profit per mile (what was left after the total cost of driving) was 23¢/mile in February/March.
+In June, it was 8¢.